← Back to all posts

 This one works for every age group and every level of social energy.
 Introverts love it because it gives them something to focus on.
 Extroverts love it because it gives them something to show off.

 Bake or buy plain sugar cookies in advance.
-Set out bowls of royal icing in different colors, sprinkles, edible glitter, and anything else you can find.
-Then let everyone go to work.
+Set out bowls of royal icing in a few different colors, then a pile of sprinkles and whatever edible glitter you can dig up.
+Lay it all on a covered table and let everyone go to work.

 You can keep it casual or make it a proper competition with categories: "Most Beautiful," "Most Likely to Cause a Dental Emergency," "Best Attempt at a Celebrity Portrait."
 Hand out small prizes.
 Dollar store trophies are perfect for this.